 Your invoicing structure affects internal operations beyond accounting.
 Hourly invoicing necessitates rigorous time-tracking systems and regular monitoring, while fixed fee structures demand excellent project management to maintain profitability.

 Evaluate your firm’s existing processes and technology capabilities when selecting an invoice structure.
-The ideal approach integrates seamlessly with your workflow while minimizing administrative overhead.
+The ideal approach integrates seamlessly with your workflow while minimising administrative overhead.

 Incorporate Financial Strategy Objectives